PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-12.md

 - `1006 passed, 5 deselected, 2 warnings in 125.19s` for the full sequential
   direct suite.

+The pseudo-expanded HardSwish passthrough now also lives in `passes/input_passthrough_layout.py`.
+It preserves the residual `Add → optional Relu6 → Div-or-Mul → Mul(original, branch)` topology, singleton constants, strict consumers, inverse terminal permutation, metadata, and output-name guards.
+Focused fixtures cover the Relu6/Div positive path and a non-singleton divisor no-op path.

+Verification completed with:

+- `30 passed` for the focused architecture, utility, and input-passthrough suite;
+- `1008 passed, 5 deselected, 2 warnings in 125.48s` for the full sequential
+  direct suite.

-The next input-passthrough increment is the adjacent HardSwish decomposition.
-After that, the larger HardSigmoid-plus-residual-Mul family can be moved with separate fixtures for its multi-output and reduction-axis branches.
+The next input-passthrough increment is the larger HardSigmoid-plus-residual-Mul family.
+It needs separate fixtures for its multi-output and reduction-axis branches before the full-suite gate.

 ## Previous pause checkpoint — `fb-refactor2` after `19cb989`